Chilipp/model-organization/README.rst

     :alt: Supported implementations
     :target: https://pypi.python.org/pypi/model-organization

 .. end-badges

 Welcome!
 This package attempts to create an interface for managing the usage of a climate model.
-It provides the :class:`ModelOrganization` class that manages different experiments in projects.
+It provides the ModelOrganization class that manages different experiments in projects.

 See the documentation_ on readthedocs for more information.